13. Franklin, Robertson County

 [ADDENDUM] On the way to Franklin, I decided to take a quick side trip to hit a cemetery just off the road.
 There were visible livestock and no lines on the road, which are the defining conditions for “beyond [freaking] Egypt”.

-One thought on “13.
-Franklin, Robertson County”
+3 thoughts on “13.
+Franklin, Robertson County